 What can I do?
 How can I help?

-These are but a few of the questions we hear when we share with the public the issues surrounding the lack of end-of-life care for prisoners in the US carceral system.
+These are but a few of the questions we hear when we share with the public the issues surrounding the lack of end-of-life care for people experiencing incarceration in the US carceral system.

 Below you will find some helpful websites, and a step by step blueprint for locating a community hospice in your area, locate the prisons within your region, and how to responsibly move forward in either establishing a prison hospice program and/or participating as an active volunteer in a program already established within your local prison.